by Simon Lord

 If you’re attracted by the idea of a home-based business, it’s worth looking for a good franchise.
 But beware: there are plenty of dubious ‘Make $$$$ working from home’ adverts on the internet with no real substance behind them.
 Use our list of questions to help you sort the genuine from the scams.

 Having business premises makes it easier to keep work and home separate.
 If you’re in retail, the right premises will also deliver a steady stream of potential customers to your door, while if your business is office-based or more industrial, it will enable you to employ staff or house the specialist equipment you need.
 If you want to have a larger business, then you’ll need premises to work from.

 Taking on a lease is a major commitment, but a good franchisor will guide you through the process to help get you the right size of premises in the right location and on the right terms.
 In retail, not all new shopping centres attract the numbers they expect, and even in successful malls not all sites are created equal.
 Premises will probably be your biggest cost after staff, so it pays to get it right at the beginning especially as the cost of shopfitting means it’s more expensive to move than would be the case for, say, an office or workshop.

-Some franchises like Stirling Sports operate very successfully in malls where the high customer numbers more than justify the high lease costs.
-Equally, many successful retail franchises operate outside the malls where they make a big point of being destination outlets serving local communities – The Cheesecake Shop, Burger Wisconsin and Stihl Shop being three very different examples.
+Some franchises operate very successfully in malls where the high customer numbers more than justify the high lease costs.
+Equally, many successful retail franchises operate outside the malls where they make a big point of being destination outlets serving local communities – Night 'n Day, Burger Fuel and Stihl Shop being three very different examples.
 It all depends on the business model of the franchise in question.